HassanKashif-pro/Frontend-Crash-Course/README.md

 * React Props :
    In React, "props" (short for properties) are used to pass data from one component to another.
 IT is basicaly just like a type in TS.
 * Event-driven Programming :
+   This is like the thing which is has like event listeners and synthetic programming.